MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    - Update "auth_delegate.cpp", by replacing all of the `auth_delegate` class implementation with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).

      > [!IMPORTANT]
-     > Notice that the token acquisition code is intentionally incomplete.
+     > Notice that the following token acquisition code is intentionally incomplete.
 We will test later with a static access token.
      > In production, this code must dynamically acquire an access token, based on specified criteria:
      > - the appId and reply/redirect URI specified in your Azure AD app registration (reply/redirect URI **must** match your app registration)
      > - the authority and resource URI passed in by the SDK (resource URI **must** match your app registration's API/permissions)
-     > - app/user credentials
+     > - app/user credentials (OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
+OAuth2 "confidential clients" can use their own secure credentials with a flow like "client credentials" (such as a service), or prompt for user credentials using the "authorization code" flow (such as a web app)).
      >
-     > OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
-OAuth2 "confidential clients" can use their own secure credentials (such as a service), or prompt for user credentials (such as a web app).
-     >
-     > AcquireOAuth2Token() is **only** called by the MIP SDK, as required.
+     > OAuth2 token acquisition is a complex protocol, and as such, is normally accomplished by using a library.
+TokenAcquireOAuth2Token() is **only** called by the MIP SDK, as required.

      ```cpp
      using std::string;